-There's nothing less relaxing than getting ready to take a nice bath or shower only to be greeted by a stinky odor coming from your shower drain.
+There's nothing less relaxing than getting ready to take a nice bath or shower only to be greeted by a smelly shower drain odor.
 Even worse is realizing the water isn't going down after you've already toweled off.

 A clogged shower drain is a nuisance, especially if it happens frequently.
-Whether you have excess soap scum, long hair, or something else (like mold) clogging your pipes, this is a problem that doesn't go away on its own and must be handled immediately.
+Whether you have excess soap scum, long hair, or something else (like mold) that's clogging your pipes or causing a smelly shower drain, this is a problem that doesn't go away on its own and must be handled immediately.
 Luckily, most shower drain odor and clog issues are easy to handle.
 But while tips on cleaning shower drain problems are helpful, it's really best to take precautionary measures.

 Understand that if you can't get rid of shower drain smells on your own, the water doesn't drain—or worse, is backing up, it could be an issue with your sewer or septic tank.
 This is likely not a DIY fix, so it's best to hire professional help.
 Just make sure you are using a plumber who is both licensed and insured.

 Why Your Shower Drain Gets Smelly